Up the Long Ladder: Plot

 The Mariposa colony has kept their advanced technology, and appear refined and cultured in contrast to the Bringloidi's relatively primitive existence.
 Pulaski quickly ascertains that all of the inhabitants are clones.
 Granger reveals that their ship crashed while landing, and only five survivors were left to start the colony.
 As this was insufficient to establish a stable gene pool, and the survivors were all scientists, they turned exclusively to cloning instead and consequently no longer have any desire for biological reproduction.
 For almost three centuries, every Mariposan has been a clone derived from one of the five original colonists, and now the colony is in danger of dying out because of replicative fading: each subsequent generation introduces additional minor flaws in the genetic code, which within only a few more generations will make further clones nonviable.

 The Mariposans ask the Enterprise crew for samples of their DNA to create new clones.
 Riker refuses, as he values his uniqueness, and Picard advises that the rest of the crew is likely to feel the same, so the Mariposans kidnap Riker and Pulaski to steal their DNA.
 Upon discovering this, the away team beams directly to the colony's cloning labs, where they are repulsed to find copies of themselves being grown, which Riker destroys.
 Granger is furious and appeals to Picard, but Pulaski argues that a new batch of clones will only delay the inevitable.
 Instead, she advises that they consider partnering with the Bringloidi to create a viable gene pool.
 Initially, each colony's leader treats the other society with disdain, but they eventually agree to merge their colonies and disparate cultures.

 Production

 The episode was written by Melinda M. Snodgrass.
 The story was intended to be a commentary about immigration, because she hated the xenophobic attitude she was seeing, the whole "We don't want them because they're the wrong color, don't speak the language, or don't have the right religion."
 In her opinion "what makes America vibrant is the fact we have all these cultures."

+However, the episode was seen as being a commentary on abortion, with Riker coldly murdering his clone and justifying it based on bodily autonomy (a common pro-choice argument).
+Many pro-life groups criticized the plotline as promoting abortion, and to an extreme degree, as Riker's clone was not attached to his body or dependent on him at all when he destroyed it in the name of "bodily autonomy."

 The episode was originally titled "Send in the Clones".

 The title "Up the Long Ladder" is taken from an Irish anti-Protestant rhyme: